astrix-security/mcp-secret-wrapper/README.md

 1. Add the secret to one of the [supported vaults](#support)
 2. Replace the server's settings in the configuration file to use MCP Secret Wrapper:
    - Run MCP Secret Wrapper with `npx`
-   - Pass any environment variables that should be inject.
-Their value is the secret location
+   - Pass any environment variables that should be injected.
+Their value is the secret location.
    - Place the separator (`--`) followed by the previous command and all its arguments
-   - Add the required `VAULT_TYPE` environment variable and any additional optional environment variables
+   - Add the required `VAULT_TYPE` environment variable and any additional optional environment variables either in the `env` section or as CLI arguments (`--vault-type`).
+You can find examples of both usages in our [Example MCP Server](./example/README.md)

 ### Example Usage - GitHub MCP with AWS Secret Manager